keijiro/sketches2017/README.md

 handheld PC for sketching.
 I think this is the best portable development environment -- I created all these sketches while standing in a train.

+I was doing the same thing last year.
+You can see them from [here](https://github.com/keijiro/sketches2016).

 ### License

 - Code: [Unlicense](http://unlicense.org/) - You can use it for whatever you want.